joshbegley/nyt-latest/README.md

 `All SGA ever wanted was to win for the Thunder faithful.
 He came away accomplishing so much more.`\
 https://nytimes.com/athletic/7115007/2026/03/13/shai-gilgeous-alexander-wilt-record-thunder-fans/

-**Consumer Prices Rose in January, Before Iran War Added Price Pressures**\
+**U.S. Economy Was Vulnerable Before War With Iran**\
-`The economy also grew more slowly at the end of 2025 than first thought, revised data showed.`\
+`Economic growth at the end of 2025 was revised downward and consumer prices rose at the start of 2026.`\
 https://nytimes.com/2026/03/13/business/economy/consumer-prices-inflation-pce-february.html

 **VJ Edgecombe has star potential.
 The 76ers need him to speed up his timeline**\